scottefein/scottefein.github.io/mcp-versioning.md

 categories: [technology, api, ai, mcp]
 excerpt: "When an MCP server ships a breaking API change, entire AI workflows can come crashing down.
 Learn from the hard-won lessons of REST API versioning and discover three practical strategies to prevent your MCP server from becoming the next workflow-breaking villain.
 Because in the world of AI integrations, your users aren't developers who can adapt—they're people whose workflows depend on your stability."
 ---

-# When Your MCP Server Breaks Everything: A Tale of API Versioning

 "So it happened, Scott.
 An MCP server I use in one of my workflows shipped a breaking API change, and my entire workflow broke."

 ## The False Promise of Dynamic Discovery